It was one of those prayers that come with tears.

 Problem is, I had no idea what he was thinking.
-Trying to sync up interesting and interested can at times feel downright impossible.
 As my interest piqued, as my feelings grew, so did my chance to get hurt if he wasn't interested or if we weren't a good fit after all.
-With each email and phone call and dinner out, I was inching farther out on that limb—and looking down made me realize I had a ways to fall.
+With each e-mail and phone call and dinner out, I was inching farther out on that limb—and looking down made me realize I had a ways to fall.

 The "looking down" didn't come from pessimism so much as from experience.
-It's just that at this point in our existence as singles, all our romantic relationships have ended.
-And we all have the bumps and bruises to show for it.
+It's just that at this point in my tenure as never-married single woman, all my romantic relationships have ended.

 But as a child of God, I know I'm not just doomed to grit my teeth and hope for the best.
 I know I have a Savior and Redeemer looking out for me.
 So, lying there staring at my ceiling, I asked him to guard my heart.
 "I'm not saying this has to be ? it's God.
 But could you please protect me from a crash and burn?"